Global Affirm Integration Guide

 }

-Errors generated by the checkout request are presented on the page where checkout is initiated, in the form of a pop-up modal window.
-Specific messaging about the source of the error is presented in this modal (e.g., "Invalid phone number").
+When the checkout request generates errors, we display the errors in a pop-up modal window on the page where checkout is initiated.
+In the modal window, we display specific messaging about the source of the error (e.g., "Invalid phone number").

-You may define a callback function when this error modal is closed, but currently that callback does not relay any event data specific to the error message that's displayed in the modal.
+You may define a callback function when the error modal is closed, but the callback does not relay any event data specific to the error message in the modal.

 Here's an example of how this event callback would be defined: